Subaru Sensor Diagnosis & Replacement in Englewood, CO

 Rough running

-Slow or suspicious sensor readings
+Slow or inconsistent sensor response

 Sensor heater circuit codes

-Failed emissions concerns
+Failed emissions testing

 Oil Level Sensors